PeterCamilleri/CX16/docs/more_memory.md

 DOS Buffers/Variables  |  63   |  127   |  191   |  255   |

 How can the amount of high, banked RAM installed be determined?
-The system "kernal" is to include a call to determine the amount of memory installed.
-This can be seen in detail in the kernal documentation (todo).
+The system kernal includes a function that returns the amount of banked memory installed.
+This can be seen in detail in the kernal documentation (TODO).

 [Back to the Top](#more-memory)